Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification

 Traditionally, breast cancer prognosis has been based on clinicopathologic factors like tumor size, grade, lymph-node status, hormone-receptor status, and HER2 expression.
 These markers are affordable, easy to collect, and straightforward to interpret, forming the basis of tools like the Nottingham Prognostic Index.
 However, clinical models alone may overlook important biological differences.
 Tumors that look alike under the microscope can behave very differently at the molecular level and respond differently to treatment.

-Multigene tests like Oncotype DX, MammaPrint, and PAM50 have made gene-expression–based risk prediction a regular part of clinical care \citep{paik2004,van2002,parker2009}.
-These tests give information about tumor growth, hormone signaling, and subtypes that clinical markers alone cannot provide.
-However, studies show that gene-expression predictors do not always outperform clinical models, and their extra value can be limited at the population level \citep{neapolitan2015integrated,liu2014breast}.
-For example, in the METABRIC study, combining clinical and gene-expression data improved survival predictions; however, clinical factors still provided a wealth of useful information \citep{neapolitan2015integrated,liu2014breast}.
-This suggests that clinical and genomic predictors capture both shared and unique aspects of risk.
+Multigene tests like Oncotype DX, MammaPrint, and PAM50 have made gene-expression--based risk prediction a regular part of clinical care \cite{paik2004,van2002,parker2009}.
+These tests provide information on tumor growth, hormone signaling, and tumor subtypes that clinical markers alone cannot.
+However, studies show that gene-expression predictors do not consistently outperform clinical models, and their added prognostic value can vary across breast cancer subtypes and populations \cite{neapolitan2015integrated, liu2014breast}.
+For example, in the METABRIC study, combining clinical and gene-expression data improved survival predictions; however, the relative contribution of clinical and gene-expression variables differed across subtypes, with each providing complementary information \cite{neapolitan2015integrated, liu2014breast}.

+This suggests that clinical and gene-expression predictors capture both shared and unique aspects of risk.